bnfour/md-mods/readme.md

 ### The buttons may not work on first click
 _Workaround: doubleclick them ¯\\\_(ツ)\_/¯_

-For whatever reason, on my setup, some buttons (not just these added by the mod) do not respond to the first click on the screen.
+For whatever reason, for me, buttons (not just these added by the mod) do not respond to the first click on the screen.
 The issue is not that noticeable because everything else also has keyboard controls.
 Clicking once anywhere seems to fix the issue for the current menu.

 ### The scoreboard may not be fully populated
 _Workaround: try to refresh [F5] if there are less than 99 entries_